sgjzfzzf/GnarkDIDTools/README.md

 go run ./genproof/genproof.go [opt]
 opt:
-	-o(--out) #the name of output proof file name -i(--input) #the name of the json file representing witness -k(--key) #the name of private key file name -p(--pkey) #the name of prooving key file name -r(--r) #the name of r1cs file name
+	-o(--out) #the name of output proof file name -i(--in) #the name of the witness file representing witness -p(--pkey) #the name of prooving key file name -r(--r) #the name of r1cs file name
 ```